MattBCoding/ufoduel/README.md

   * The lighthouse report gave an almost perfect score of 99, 100, 100, 100. ![View Image of Report](/assets/readme-images/lighthouse-report.png)

 #### Notable Bugs
 No bugs of note were discovered during the development or testing of the site.
 However frustration with the different requirements from different browsers was experienced.
+Multiple small visual errors were encountered during testing across different devices, browsers or browser versions which needed additional CSS style rules to overcome.
+For example, older versions of iOS safari required button minimum dimensions to be added in order to display the buttons correctly.

 ## Deployment